milkyware/milkyware.github.io/_drafts/2025-09-01-automating-dependency-updates.md

 4. Reviewing PRs
 5. Interacting with the dashboard

-Once you've gone through the tutorial, you should end up with a `renovate.json` file which looks similar to below:
+By the end of the tutorial, you should end up with a `renovate.json` file similar to the one below:

 ```json
 {